At Rush Tax Resolution, our skilled team can help provide tax relief for all avenues of IRS issues.

 OIC and the Fresh Start Program

-We offer a FREE IRS transcript investigation and analysis upfront – and a FREE pre-qualification consultation to see if you qualify for an Offer in Compromise.
-Most other firms do not do this, and the few that do, generally charge $1,500 for this service.
+Most tax attorneys and other firms do not do this, and the few that do, generally charge $1,500 for this service.
 We do this in advance for FREE because we want to make sure that we can help you upfront.
 We only take cases that we can help.

 Who Qualifies for an Offer in Compromise?

 The IRS requires taxpayers to make the first move in requesting an Offer in Compromise.